Home

 • Insurance shall be effected for the amount of seller's CIF invoice value plus 10% against W.P.A.
 Any additional insurance required by the buyer shall be at his own expense.
 The seller may insure against War Risk at the buyer's request and at his expense.
 In case the rate of relevant insurable premium shall be raised between the time of concluding contract and that of shipment, this excess premium shall be on the buyer's account.

-• From Insurance Cargo page to Import Export Contract Terms page
+Back from Insurance Cargo to Import Export Contract Terms